 On This Page:

-Please report an information security incident or any phishing attempts immediately to email@example.com.
+Please report any information security incident, any identified vulnerability in information assets, or any phishing attempts immediately to firstname.lastname@example.org.

 If you suspect a compromise or unauthorized access to credit card information:

 Also contact the campus ecommerce representative immediately (email@example.com) to initiate the appropriate response, pursuant to the acquiring bank and card brand incident response procedures.

 A ‘data security incident’ is a catch-all term for different types of unauthorized activity involving computing devices and/or sensitive data.
 Members of the university community can use this page to learn about different types of data security incidents, the appropriate response procedures, and the consequences for mishandling them.